okolesnichenko/snake-game/README.md

 # snakeGame
-snake game
-Just realistion og snake game
+Just realistion of a snake game